Jacob Stallings Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins and Jacob Stallings, who went 1-for-2 with a double last time out, take on Trevor Williams and the Washington Nationals at LoanDepot park, Sunday at 1:40 PM ET.
+The Miami Marlins, including Jacob Stallings and his .423 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Joan Adon and the Washington Nationals at Nationals Park, Thursday at 7:05 PM ET.

-In his last game, he went 1-for-2 with a double against the Nationals.
+In his last game he had a one-hit showing (1-for-4) against the Rays.

 Jacob Stallings Game Info & Props vs. the Nationals